openvm-org/openvm/docs/specs/continuations.md

 ![Aggregation example](../../assets/agg.png)

+The following figure shows that the shape of the aggregation tree is not fixed.

 ![Another aggregation example](../../assets/agg-2.png)

+We will now give an overview of the steps of the overall aggregation, starting from the final smart contract verifier and going down to the application proof.

+## Smart Contract

+A smart contract is deployed by on-chain, which provides a function to verify a Halo2 proof.

-### Static Verifier Wrapper
+## Static Verifier Wrapper

-The **Static Verifier Wrapper** is a universal Halo2 SNARK verifier circuit generated by OpenVM.
+The **Static Verifier Wrapper** is a Halo2 SNARK verifier circuit generated by OpenVM.
 The static verifier wrapper is determined by the following parameters:

 * Number of public values
-* Number of columns of static verifier circuits
+* The Aggregation VM chip constraints (but **not** the App VM chips)

-### Continuation Verifier
+## Continuation Verifier

 The continuation verifier is a Halo2 circuit (static verifier) together with some single segment VM circuits (Agg VM).
-OpenVM generates multiple continuation verifiers for different scenarios, allowing users to choose the appropriate one for their application.
+The continuation verifier depends on the specific circuit design of the static verifier and Aggregation VM, as well as the number of user public values, but it does not depend on the App VM's circuit.

-The Continuation Verifier ensures that a set of ordered App VM segment proofs collectively validates the execution of a specific `VmExe` on a specific App VM, with given inputs.
+The continuation verifier ensures that a set of ordered App VM segment proofs collectively validates the execution of a specific `VmExe` on a specific App VM, with given inputs.

 ### Static Verifier